 - Line the 8 inch round pan's bottom with parchment paper.
 Do NOT line its side to help cake climbing on easier.

 - In a small saucepan over the lowest heat setting of your electric range, add cream cheese, butter, milk, and flavor.
 Stir/whisk constantly to melt the whole thing into a smooth creamy texture.
 You can also microwave them in 10-15 second intervals and stir in between to melt it smooth.

 - Once smooth, set aside to cool it off.

 - Separate the eggs' whites and yolks into separate mixing bowls.
 Make sure that the whites are free of any oil, yolk, milk, residue… or it won't foam.

-- Use you hand mixer to beat the eggs' whites till there are large bubbles.
+- Use your hand mixer to beat the eggs' whites till there are large bubbles.

 - Add a pinch of salt and cream of tartar to eggs' whites and beat until those bubbles become smaller and smoother.

-- Add sugar and continue to beat on high until eggs whites reach soft peak (i.e. when you lift beating hand, there should be a stiff).
+- Add sugar and continue to beat on high until eggs whites reach the soft peak (i.e. when you lift the beating hand, there should be a stiff).

 - Now turn to the yolks bowl, and beat them until they're looking a bit paler.

 - Add in the melt butter/cream cheese mixture and whisk to mix them good.